xdevplatform/tweet-search/README.md

 In the UI, there is a link to show advanced options.
 Specifically:

 - Start/end dates.
-GNIP search allows a variable timeframe to search, with a maximum of 30 days ago.
+GNIP search allows a variable timeframe to search.
+For optimal results, 30 days will return a response in a reasonable timeframe.
 - Has media.
 This appends `(has:media)` to your query

 <img src="advanced.png" style="width: 70%;"/>